Backpropagation through Back Substitution with a Backslash: Abstract

 \section{Abstract}

 We present a linear algebra formulation of backpropagation which allows the calculation of gradients by using a generically written ``backslash'' or Gaussian elimination on triangular systems of equations.
-Generally the matrix elements are operators.

-This paper has three contributions: \begin{enumerate} \item It is of intellectual value to replace traditional treatments of automatic differentiation with a (left acting) operator theoretic, graph-based approach.

-\item Operators can be readily placed in matrices in software in programming languages such as Ju lia as an implementation option.
+Generally, the matrix elements are operators.
+This paper has three contributions: (i) it is of intellectual value to replace traditional treatments of automatic differentiation with a (left acting) operator theoretic, graph-based approach; (ii) operators can be readily placed in matrices in software in programming languages such as Julia as an implementation option; (iii) we introduce a novel notation, ``transpose dot'' operator ``$\{\}^{T_\bullet}$'' that allows for the reversal of operators.